Code-Institute-Submissions/LucyJones-BRITbrAIN/README.md

 Testing my user's <u>key priorities</u>:

-1. **A user friendly site that is easy to navigate**
+**1. A user-friendly site that is easy to navigate**

-- Site includes a main dropdown menu and also scroll navigation arrows on home page.
+- Site includes the main dropdown menu and also scroll navigation arrows on the home-page.
 - Navigation menu is fixed so is always visible to the user.

 ![Navigation](assets/images/readme/US1-1.png)

-2. **An enjoyable, interactive quiz to play.**
+**2. An enjoyable, interactive quiz to play.**

 - An interactive quiz with questions based on Britain.

 ![Game images](assets/images/readme/US2-1.png)

-3. **An easily accessible button to start the quiz**
+**3. An easily accessible button to start the quiz**

-- 'Start Quiz' button visible to user on first view of site.
+- 'Start Quiz' button visible to the user on the first view of the site.

 ![start button](assets/images/readme/US3-1.png)

-4. **Clear instructions for the user on how to play**
+**4. Clear instructions for the user on how to play**

-- Instructions on 'How to play' is located on the homepage and can be navigated to through the main menu or same page scroll arrows.
+- Instructions on 'How to play' is located on the home-page and can be navigated to through the main menu or same page scroll arrows.

-- - When user clicks start game they are presented with a popup box 'how to play?' before they begin.
+- When the user clicks start game they are presented with a pop-up box 'how to play?' before they begin.

 ![How to play](assets/images/readme/US4-1.png)

-5. **Recorded score and leaderboard, for user to check personal performance and ranking against other players**
+**5. Recorded score and leaderboard, for the user to check personal performance and ranking against other players**

-- Score counter displayed at the top left of question page to keep track of users score.
+- Score counter displayed at the top left of the question page to keep track of the user's score.

-- When timer ends, final score is presented to the user.
+- When the timer ends, the final score is presented to the user.

-- User is able to enter their name and submit score to leaderboard.
+- User can enter their name and submit their score to the leaderboard.

-- Leaderboard shows top 10 scores to user using local storage.
+- Leaderboard shows the top 10 scores to the user using local storage.

 ![Score counter](assets/images/readme/US5-1.png)

-6. **A question counter to keep track of the users progress throughout the quiz**
+**6. A question counter to keep track of the user's progress throughout the quiz**

-- Question counter displayed at top right of page to keep track of question number.
+- Question counter displayed at the top right of the page to keep track of the question number.

 ![Question progress](assets/images/readme/US6-1.png)

-7.**A quiz timer to limit the length of the game.**
+**7.A quiz timer to limit the length of the game.**

-- Timer visible on question page once game has started.
+- Timer visible on the question page once the game has started.
 - Timer limit is a total of 30 seconds with the game automatically ending when it reaches 0.

 ![Timer](assets/images/readme/US7-1.png)

-8. **Ability to contact me through an online form**
+**8. Ability to contact me through an online form**

-- Contact form on landing page linked directly to my gmail account allowing user to easily get in touch.
+- Contact form on the landing page linked directly to my Gmail account allowing the user to easily get in touch.

-- Easily navigated to form through the main menu or scroll arrows located on homepage.
+- Easily navigated to form through the main menu or the scroll arrows located on home-page.

 ![contact form](assets/images/readme/US8-1.png)

-9. **About us and features section on site**
+**9. About us and features section on site**

-- 'About us' and 'features' section found on homepage and easily navigated to through the main menu or same page scroll arrows.
+- 'About us' and 'features' section found on the home-page and easily navigated to through the main menu or same page scroll arrows.

 ![About us and features section](assets/images/readme/US9-1.png)

-10. **Links to social media sites**
+**10. Links to external social media sites**

-- Social media links found in main menu.
+- Social media links found on the main menu.

 ![Socail media links](assets/images/readme/US10-1.png)